Heatblur-Simulations/f-4e-manual/src/dcs/modding/jester/lua_api.md

 not execute instantly.
 In particular, adding a click action to a task will not block the code, it simply gets added to the chain of actions to execute eventually.

-This concept is similar to Future-APIs in many languages and `Task` offers a fluent-API to deal with it conveniently.
+This concept is similar to Future-APIs in other languages and `Task` offers a fluent-API to deal with it conveniently.

 Consider the following example: